ValeryCrane/vazhuravlev_3PW8/README.md

 - Allow user to explore simple movie with it information from TMDB Api

 - Added possibility to select type of sort movies for request

+- Saving movies data local.
+If movie poster loaded earlier taking it from local, not from network